Rostrum Records: Best Day Ever 5th anniversary re-issue; Wiz Khalifa lawsuit

 On May 31, 2016, Wiz Khalifa filed a $1 million lawsuit against Rostrum Records Founder Benjy Grinberg, alleging that the parties had profited from "virtually every aspect" of his professional life through a 360 deal signed in 2005 when he was a teenager.
 Khalifa's suit alleged that Grinberg and Rostrum entered into deals with Warner Bros.
 Records and Atlantic Records for his recordings.
 Grinberg and Rostrum followed with their own lawsuit a month later, seeking "millions of dollars in unpaid" royalties and earnings from touring and merchandising.
 Grinberg said his former client's allegations were the "complete opposite of our actions and the antithesis of what Rostrum Records and I stand for."

 Wiz Khalifa and Rostrum Records founder Benjy Grinberg, the rapper's former manager, have resolved their lawsuits against each.
 According to a statement provided to Billboard, "all disputes" have been resolved following a joint settlement agreement.

 "This agreement includes the dismissal of lawsuits that each party had previously filed against each other earlier this year," the statement reads.
 "Both parties are pleased with the outcome and look forward to putting this matter behind them."

 Financial details of the joint settlement were not disclosed.

 On June 3, 2016, Rostrum re-released Mac Miller's breakout mixtape Best Day Ever.
 The 5th anniversary remastered edition became available on all commercial download and streaming services, as well as vinyl and CD form.

+In January 2024, Rostrum acquired the distribution label and retail store, Fat Beats Records.